The Office of the Provost plays a primary role in capital planning for General Fund buildings on the Ann Arbor campus.

 My unit does not have the funding to pay for a capital project in its entirety.
 What options are there for my unit?

 Before any discussions of a capital project occur with the Provost’s Office, the unit should ensure that, in general, it has the financial capacity to support a capital project (including operating costs), whether that means paying for a capital project in its entirety or using a combination of funding sources to pay for the project.
 In most cases, capital projects are funded using the unit’s fund balances that are available for use (i.e., unrestricted funds), gifts, or grants.
 Additionally, the Office of the Treasurer provides consulting on financing principles and options in constructing a viable funding plan.
-Refer to Appendix A of the Capital Project Guidelines for more details.
+See the Provost Capital Fund FAQ document for more information.

 What happens when a proposal is not approved by the Provost or Capital Projects Committee?

-A capital project proposal may be rejected because an insufficient needs analysis, lack of available funding, or proposed project that is inconsistent with overall University priorities.
+A capital project proposal may be deemed lower priority because of an insufficient needs analysis, lack of available funding, or proposed project that is inconsistent with overall University priorities.
 Resubmission is possible in subsequent years.

 Contact